I was recently asked to make a fake old book for a friend. Well, what she really wanted was like an old Bible to display on top of her dresser.

 I have to tell you something, the next step seems to last forever!
 Just in case you want to try… then you can’t blame me.

 I splited the planner in half and had to crumple each page, one by one.
-This was going to give volume to the codex.
+This was going to give volume to the book.

 I survived.
 Yes!
 But the fun just started.
 Now I had to glue EACH page together, can you believe it?
 I took a small container and mixed white glue with water in a 50-50 ratio, and brushed each page with that mix.
-As soon as I glued them together they lost some volume, should be fine.
+As soon as I glued them together they lost some volume, but that seemed fine.

 It was so boring I thought about ways of speeding up the process and tried to spray the glue.
-Failure.
-So I had to keep brushing them.
+Big fail!
+I had to keep brushing them with the glue.

 When it was done, I left it to dry completely for some days.

 The next step was to paint the back white.
 I used my homemade chalk paint as it adheres to everything.
 When it was dry I applied more glue mix and I added kitchen napkins to create some creases and give it the appearance of old leather.

 After it dried, I rubbed some dark wax.